Executive Council of Australian Jewry

 The Executive Council of Australian Jewry (ECAJ) is a peak body representing the Australian Jewish community, and the umbrella organisation for over 200 Jewish organisations across Australia.
 It is the Australian affiliate of the World Jewish Congress, the worldwide umbrella organisation of Jewish communities.
 It is also affiliated with the Commonwealth Jewish Council, the Euro-Asian Jewish Congress, the Conference on Jewish Material Claims Against Germany, and the Memorial Foundation for Jewish Culture.

 History

 Executive Council of Australian Jewry (ECAJ) was created in 1944 as the peak body for the various state-based representative bodies of Jews in Australia.

 Syd Einfeld was president of the Executive Council of Australian Jewry between 1953 and 1954, 1957–58, and 1961–62.
-Other distinguished Presidents who have served multiple terms have included Maurice Ashkenasy (1948–1950, 1954–1956, 1958–1960, 1962–1964, 1966–1968) and Isi Leibler (1978–1980, 1982–1985, 1987–1989, 1992–1995).
+Other presidents to serve multiple terms are Maurice Ashkenasy (1948–1950, 1954–1956, 1958–1960, 1962–1964, 1966–1968) and Isi Leibler (1978–1980, 1982–1985, 1987–1989, 1992–1995).

 Description and governance

+ECAJ is the umbrella organisation for over 200 Jewish organisations across Australia, and is the only organisation "that has a formal claim to representing the entire Australian Jewish community".
+It is composed of councillors who are appointed through constituent state peak bodies as well as national organisations affiliated to it, so it speaks for these organisations.

+In their 2004 book Jews and Australian politics, Philip Mendes and Geoffrey Brahm Levey criticised the ECAJ as being not truly representative, writing their elections were too narrow to make a claim to represent all of Australia's Jews.

+State peak bodies

+Each state apart from Tasmania has a peak body that is a constituent of ECAJ: